-- Fast food and take-out will not be allowed for student breakfasts, snacks, or lunches. - All home lunches must be brought to school in appropriate packages (lunch box, etc.) by the student.
-The school does not allow parents to drop off food for their child during the school day.
+- All home lunches and snacks must be brought to school in appropriate packages (lunch box, etc.) by the student.
 If a student forgets to bring their lunch, they will be provided with the free school lunch. - The school does not re-heat food items brought to school from home. - Any items brought to school for classroom celebrations must be store-bought and contain an ingredient list.
 Home-baked food items are prohibited from entering the classroom.